 From here click on “discover new keywords”.

-Earlier in this blog we talked about the geographic location of your audience and that it’s a great place to start when it comes to targeting your ads.
+Earlier we talked about the geographic location of your audience and that it’s a great place to start when it comes to targeting your ads.
 Knowing that information comes in handy when using your keyword planner as well.
 Let’s pretend you’re looking for search results on the keyword “leather boots”.
 You can type that keyword, edit the location you want to target, and put in your website domain.

 Once you have a list built of potential keywords, you can use the keywords as the basis of your landing page.
 Select an existing page of your website, or create a landing page with new content that reflects the keywords if you don’t have an appropriate page already.